 There you go!
 Those are the 3 Worst Bodyweight Exercises for your Shoulders.
-If you are looking at doing any type of bodyweight Tricep exercises, like a Tricep Dip, make sure to switch it up with the Narrow Grip Push Up.
-If you are looking at doing any kind of Crab walking, switch it up for that Bear Crawl.
+If you are looking at doing any bodyweight Tricep exercises, like a Tricep Dip, make sure to switch it up with the Narrow Grip Push Up.
+If you are looking at doing any Crab walking, switch it up for that Bear Crawl.
 And then thirdly, if you are doing any Kipping Pull Ups, switch it up and give Chin Ups a go.
 Those better alternatives.

-Now if you are looking for more tips like the above, then check out Bodyweight Corrective Exercises, here:
+Now, if you are looking for more tips like the above, then check out Bodyweight Corrective Exercises here: